 Volleyball Passing Errors

-Within these two errors, there are two types of errors that are recorded in game statistics: a player error or a team error.
+Within these errors, there are two types of errors that are recorded in game statistics: a player error or a team error.
 A player error occurs when the ball hits the floor, a player makes a bad pass that results in the ball hitting the floor, or if the player makes a ball handling error such as a lift or a double.
 A team error occurs when the ball hits the floor between two players, or the receiving team is out of rotation meaning that the players are not in the right position on the court.

 A bad pass occurs when a player comes into contact with the ball and the pass that occurs cannot be kept in play by the other players.
 This is also called a shanked pass.
 This can happen from a passer having improper form or from not being in the right position to pass the ball.
-This shanked pass will count as a reception error or a passing error on the recorded game statistics depending on when the pass occurs.
+A shanked pass will count as a reception error or a passing error on the recorded game statistics, depending on when the pass occurs.

 Another pass that counts as a bad pass is an overpass.
 While this is not kept track of statistically, an overpass is considered a bad pass because the ball goes back over the net, allowing the other team the chance for another hit.

 Passing errors in volleyball are illegal actions made by players attempting to play the ball.
 The four main passing errors are double hits, four hits, assisted hits, and catches.
 If any of these errors are committed by a player or team, they will lose the point.